B2B buyers have changed. How are companies keeping up? Here are five brands that provide shining examples of B2B e-commerce.

 The sudden switch to a work-from-home employee base and online sales at the start of the pandemic may have been inconvenient at first, but many buyers and workers now say this is their preferred method of doing business.

-In the world of B2B industries, high tech has readily adapted to this change in behavior.
+In the world of B2B industries during COVID, high tech has readily adapted to this change in behavior.
 Digital purchasing experiences save buyers time and effort, and they have done the same for high-tech businesses with the introduction of intelligent chatbots and video chat technologies that reduce the burden on their sales teams.

 The pandemic not only changed how these companies interact with customers, but also how their employees collaborate with each other and with partners.
 The same technologies that helped create better engagements with customers lent themselves to better virtual work environments for employees, too.